CallumDennisIE/chess-online/TESTING.md

 - style.css - No Error Found.

 ### Lighthouse
-The Chrome Developer Tool Lighthouse was used to test the following factors across the project: performance, accessibility, best practices and SEO.
+Performance, Accessibility, Best Practices and SEO, were checked using the Chrome Developer Tool - Lighthouse.

 #### Desktop Results: